bookofproofs/bookofproofs.github.io/_sources/history/18th-century/bonnycastle.md

 **John Bonnycastle** was an English teacher of mathematics and prolific writer.
 He wrote for the early volumes of Rees's _Cyclopædia_, about algebra, analysis and astronomy.

 ### Mathematical Profile (Excerpt):
-* John and Mary were married on 23 April 1750 in Whitchurch, Buckinghamshire.
-* They had four children: John, the subject of this biography, was the eldest, followed by Mary (1755-1826), Robert (1757-1796) and Thomas (1761-1764).
 * We have given 29 December 1751 as John Bonnycastle's date of birth but this is actually the date on which he was baptised (no record of his birth exists).
 * John was brought up in Hardwick and there he attended the school in the hamlet of Weedon run by the Rev Dr John Bridle, the rector of Hardwick.
 * After being educated in Hardwick, Bonnycastle went to London before he was eighteen years old and there he taught for two days a week at two different schools, one run by the Rev Dr James of Greenwich Academy and the other at Chiswick run by a Dr Crawford.